prakash-shekhar/notes/history/ww2.md

 Internatioal agreement to remove background tensions that escalated the first world war.
 The ratio was 5(US):5(UK):3(France).
 Germany Italy and Japan didn't follow this rule.
 They limited the size(35000 tons) and firepower(16 in guns) of battleships.
 No country was supposed to increase their fortifications.
 People who had privileges with China respect their territorial and poliital integrity.
 ## Kellog-Briand Pact
 Starts with two countries, US and France, they are talking about outlawing war, by a year 30 years sign off on this.
 How do you enforce peace.
 What is war?
 It didn't ban defensive war.
-## Nye Commission
+## Nye Committee
 1934-36, after first world war there was alot of anti-war and isolationist sentiment.
+Nye Committee was in congress, why did the US enter the first world war.
 Pursuing the military industrial complex caused the american interference war.
 There was little evidence for this.
 ## Neutrality Acts
 - 1935, Prohibits the export of arms and ammunitions from the US to countries in war.
 - 1937, US ships shouldn't go into war zone